 Thank you. it largely depends on the size of the collection, the season, the styles etc., sometimes a week or less than a week other times 2 weeks.
 I prefer to style the collection after midnight when everything stops.
 Although I could change my mind a few times before we sample the collection.

-And what´s about the bags – they have very executive and sophisticated look – can we say that you like a sort of business look, thus design follows it?
+And what´s about the bags – they have a very executive and sophisticated look – can we say that you like a sort of business look, thus design follows it?

-Yes the debut collection does have a serious feel to it.
+Yes, the debut collection does have a serious feel to it.
 The idea was to introduce the handbag range to stand on its own.
 I wanted a modern and functional collection of handbags.
 Sophisticated clean lines functional yet stylish.
-The under arm clutch, the laptop/Ipad bag, a feminine doctor bag, and a bag for Files.
+The underarm clutch, the laptop/Ipad bag, a feminine doctor bag, and a bag for Files.

-People always ask how many people work for a particular designer; can you tell us few words about your team?
+People always ask how many people work for a particular designer; can you tell us a few words about your team?